artemis-network/CodingTest/README.md

 ## Details

-- Write a web application - backend built using JavaScript/NodeJS/ExpressJS and frontend developed using Angular6+.
+- Write a web application - backend built using JavaScript/NodeJS/ExpressJS and frontend developed using any framework
 - On page load the applications should load the public feed images in either a list or grid view in the **form of carousel.**
 - Use any other third party library of your choice if needed

 You can use the [Twitter Bootstrap](http://getbootstrap.com/) to make your application look good.

-Bonus if you deploy the app as a public site using any of the free services
+Bonus if you deploy the app as a public site using any of the free services (heroku, 000webhost, etc.)